Pip (Great Expectations): Characterization

 Two years after Pip comes of age his benefactor appears in person, and it is Abel Magwitch, the convict he met as a boy.
 This deflates his hope that he is meant for Estella and at first disgusts him.
 He knows nothing about what sort of criminal the man is.
 Despite his disgust and disappointment, the sense of duty that compels Pip to help the convict is a mark of his inner goodness, just as it was when Pip first met him at age seven.
 After Abel Magwitch dies and the Crown confiscates his fortune, Pip, aged 23, understands that good clothes, genteel speech and a generous allowance do not make one a gentleman.
 At one point he was on the verge of being sent to debtor's prison, but the law granted him a reprieve due to his succumbing to an illness.
-Joe learns of this and comes to London to look after Pip until Pip is able to walk on his own.
-While recuperating, he finds a receipt stating that his outstanding debt was amortized by Joe and Biddy.
-A few days after Joe leaves, Pip goes home to find that Biddy has married Joe that very day (Pip's sister having died from being hurt in a burglary, then succumbing to her injuries years later).
+Joe learns of this and comes to London to look after Pip until Pip can walk on his own.
+While recuperating, he finds a receipt stating that Joe and Biddy amortized his outstanding debt.
+A few days after Joe leaves, Pip goes home to find that Biddy has married Joe that very day (Pip's sister had died from being hurt in a burglary, then succumbing to her injuries years later).
 Without income or training for any profession, he is at loose ends.
 Herbert Pocket suggests Pip join the firm where he works, in an office in Cairo.
 Pip starts as a clerk.
 Herbert marries his fiancee Clara Pocket, and Pip lives with them.
 There is irony in this, as Pip used his gift at age 21 of 500 pounds to engage Herbert with the new firm, despite the fact he was being dogged by creditors.
-Working for a merchant named Clarriker, Pip finally learns discipline and financial responsibility, and is now more careful.
+Working for a merchant named Clarriker, Pip finally learns discipline and financial responsibility and is now more careful.

-Eleven years later, Pip returns to England to see Joe, Biddy and their children, a daughter and a son named after him, or a "little Pip".
-He walks to the land where Miss Havisham's house once stood and meets Estella there.
+Eleven years later, Pip returns to England to see Joe, Biddy, and their children, a daughter and a son named after him, or a "little Pip".
+He walks to the land where Miss Havisham's house, the Satis house, once stood and meets Estella there.
 Both have changed much from their experience of life.
 After they reconcile, they hold hands, and Pip sees no shadow to part them again.

 Role in adaptations

 The novel has been adapted into films often.
-The character of Pip has been played in films and television (in order by year through 2012) by:
+The character of Pip has been played in films and television (in order by year through 2023) by: